-This document explores how a GIC can formalize and unify its information-theoretic foundations to ensure that information sharing within its community is straightforward.
-As we will see, the process of formalization of Geospatial Information Communities actually benefits communication between widely separated GICs, because it exposes the semantics of specialists within each community in a structured way.
+This document explores how an IC can formalize and unify its information-theoretic foundations to ensure that information sharing within its community is straightforward.
+As we will see, the process of formalization of information models for a community actually benefits communication between widely separated ICs, because it exposes the semantics of specialists within each community in a structured way.